Located in subregion/area: Vallée de la Marne / Vallée de la Marne Rive Droite

 - Michel Collard (RM), not to be confused with Michel Collard in Vertus.

 - Collard-Leveau (RM, Facebook page), whose range includes two vintage Champagnes: Cuvée Améthéo and Cuvée des Profondeurs, where the latter is sold at a higher age.

 - Collard-Truchon (RM)

-- Dourdon-Vieillard, has 9.5 ha of vineyards in Reuil and Troissy with 60% Pinot Meunier, 25% Pinot Noir, and 15% Chardonnay.
-The range includes three vintage Champagnes: Cuvée Prestige composed of 70% Chardonnay, 20% Pinot Meunier, and 10% Pinot Noir (refers to the 2005 vintage), Vieille Vigne composed of 75% Pinot Meunier and 25% Pinot Noir (refers to the 2004 vintage), and a Blanc de Blancs.
+- Dourdon-Vieillard (RM), has 9.5 ha of vineyards in Reuil and Troissy with 60% Pinot Meunier, 25% Pinot Noir, and 15% Chardonnay.
+The range includes three vintage Champagnes: Cuvée Prestige composed of 70% Chardonnay, 20% Pinot Meunier, and 10% Pinot Noir (refers to the 2005 vintage), Vieille Vigne composed of 75% Pinot Meunier and 25% Pinot Noir (refers to the 2004 vintage) fro old vines over 40 years of age, and a Blanc de Blancs.

 - Hucbourg-Bertrand (RC), has 2.3 ha of vineyards, mainly in Reuil but also in Avenay-Val d’Or and Mutigny.
-The vintage Champagne is called Cuvée Elégance and is composed of 70% Chardonnay.
+The vintage Champagne is called Cuvée Elégance and includes 70% Chardonnay.

 - Jaeger-Claisse (RM)

 - Vincent Leveau

 - Leveau-Triolet (RC)

 - Nanet-Descôtes (RC, Facebook page), was created by a generational shift at Nanet-Garitan in Reuil and Descôtes Loyaux in Soilly (in the Dormans commune).